NativeScript/nativescript-sdk-examples-js/app/ui-category/slider/overview.md

 ---
 title: Slider - NativeScript JavaScript
-description: The XML module provides functionality, which allows parsing an XML content in NativeSciprt.
-The module enables searching for specific attribute and its value or taking the data(e.g. `text` value) locked between the XML elements.
+description: Slider module provides abstraction over iOS's UISlider and Android's widget.SeekBar and lets the user to drag the control to select a value.
+The component offers a functionality, which allows defining the min and max available values.
 position: 39
 slug: slider
 ---